mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install4.png){: .center-block :}

 Now select the disk size.
 Although it says 20GB is recommended but we are only going to install handful of small size tools.
 Ubuntu needs around 5GB to run properly.
-So we will select 10GB so that we can have some room for new tools.
+We will select 10GB so that we can have some room for new tools.
 If you want to use the Ubuntu for other purposes feel free to increase the size.
 Also select virtual disk to be a single file.
 In this tutorial we are not going to move the VM to another machine.

 ![ubuntu install](/img/wifi/ubuntu_install5.png){: .center-block :}